fbpx

 The decision of whether to provide post-editing or not depends on the use case and the related quality requirements.
 For some cases, the team is investigating posting raw MT wherever it would not risk potential legal or regulatory issues.

 Overall, SAP has a robust language automation program.
-90 percent of the content that flows through the LX Lab team is completely translated by the TMS and MT, never even being touched by a translator.
+90% of the content that flows through the LX Lab team is completely translated by the TMS and MT, never even being touched by a translator.

 Interesting initiatives